Become a Holistic Health Counselor – Education & Licensure Guide

 Some of the continuing education hours must meet specific content requirements and requirements about self-study versus in-person coursework.

 Nevada, for example, requires 40 hours of continuing education each year.
-Of those 40 hours, six must be in ethics, and four must be in suicide prevention.
-At least half of the continuing education hours must be taken in person or in a live webinar where it is possible to interact with the presenter and other participants.
+Six of those 40 hours must be in ethics, and four must be in suicide prevention.
+At least half of the continuing education hours must be taken in person or in a live webinar where the presenter and other participants can interact.

 The requirements for continuing education hours are frequently updated, so licensed counselors should check with their local boards to ensure they take the appropriate classes in the required timeline.
-These changes can be permanent or temporary due to extenuating circumstances like the global coronavirus pandemic.
+These changes can be permanent or temporary due to extenuating circumstances such as the global coronavirus pandemic.

 For example, during the Covid-19 pandemic, the Oregon Board of Licensed Professional Counselors and Therapists offered an extension.
-It required 80 hours of continuing education in two years versus their standard requirement of 40 hours yearly.
+It required 80 hours of continuing education in two years versus their standard requirement of 40 hours every year.

 Holistic health counselors provide a variety of services to their clients.
 They can work in hospitals, clinics, mental health rehabilitation centers, and in their own private practice.
 Services can vary widely based on the education completed and what complementary health services a provider may offer.
 Day-to-day duties can include: